aidanbossart/ChessBot/README.md

-Chess AI constructed for a Artificial Intelligence class.
+Chess AI constructed for an Artificial Intelligence class.